 How much caffeine is there in instant coffee?

 Inveterate coffee lovers tend to claim that freeze-dried powder has nothing to do with real coffee.
-Perhaps, as far as taste is concerned, the instant product differs from the original.
+Perhaps, as far as taste is concerned, the instant coffee differs from the original.
 However, in terms of caffeine content, this statement is not entirely true.
 If you didn’t know how much caffeine is in instant coffee, remember – 310 – 480 mg of an invigorating substance per liter of such a drink.
 However, much depends on how much your mug is and how many spoons you take per serving.

 How much caffeine is contained in decaffeinated coffee?